Reflective Surfaces and Small Bathrooms Can Be Tricky to Photograph

-A Quick Tip.
-Unless the bathroom is fairly large, I normally try to get away with either natural lighting or one or two bounced flashguns, it saves time worrying about reflections and is easier and quicker to set up and shoot.
+Unless the bathroom is fairly large, I normally try to get away with either natural lighting or one or two bounced flashguns.
+It saves time worrying about reflections and is easier and quicker to set up and shoot.

-With flashguns, I have used in the past, one speedlight (Canon 580 EX or Sigma 500) on the cameras hotshoe, and the Metz CL-4 (or another EX580) attached to the base with the main head to the left of the camera.
+With flashguns, I have used in the past one speedlight (Canon 580 EX II) on the cameras hotshoe.
+The other, the old Metz CL-4 (or another EX580 II) attached to the base with the main head to the left of the camera.
 Each flash head is tilted directly upwards and slightly to the left and right.

 Set both the units to manual power and to full.
 As the room is quite small you will need a small aperture to deal with the amount of light being fired.
 This works well as you need good depth of field anyway.